rage/java-programming/data/part-2/1-problems-and-patterns.md

 <!-- Ehtolauseiden ketjuttaminen on mahdollista.
 Tällöin ongelmat ovat muotoa "jos a, niin b; muulloin jos c, niin d; muulloin jos e, niin f; muulloin g".
 Ketjutus toteutetaan `if`-komennon lohkoa seuraavasta `else if` -komennosta, johon liittyy oma lauseke sekä lohko.
 Lopuksi tulee `else`komento sekä siihen liittyvä lohko. -->

 You can also chain together multiple conditions.
 In such a case, the problem takes the form "if a, then b; else if c, then d; else if e, then f; otherwise g".
-The chain consists of an `if`-statement followed by `else if`-statements each containing its own expression and a block.
+The chain consists of an `if`-statement followed by `else if`-statements, each containing its own expression and a block.

 <!-- ```java
 // jos luku on suurempi kuin viisi